The Data Center Rundown

 Read at TechRepublic→

-Reports indicate that Compass Datacenters has reached an agreement allowing KKR to invest capital into a portion of its existing operational data centers as well as its pipeline of future assets.
+Compass Datacenters has agreed to a definitive deal allowing KKR to invest in a specific segment of its existing operational data centers as well as those planned for future development.

 Read at Data Center Knowledge→